neffers/untitled-cryptography-project/README.md

         - the id of the submitting user
         - the identity (name) of the submitting user
         - the submitter's score
-        - the submittion_date as an int
+        - the submission date as an int
 - `CreateLeaderboard`
   - Additional client request fields:
     - `leaderboard_name`: the name for the new leaderboard